UT Dallas Substantive Change Policy - UTDPP1094

 - The establishment of an additional location geographically apart from the main campus at which the institution offers at least 50 percent of an educational program

-- Closing a degree or academic certificate program, off-campus site, or branch campus
+- Closing a degree or academic certificate program, including closing of delivery methods/modalities, with an appropriate teach-out plan, off-campus site, or branch campus

 - Entering into a collaborative academic arrangement that includes the initiation of a dual or joint academic program with another institution

-- Entering into a contract with an entity not certified for Title IV funding offers 25% or more of at least one our degree or academic certificate programs
+- Entering into a contract with an entity not certified for Title IV funding if offering 25% or more of at least one of our degree or academic certificate programs

 - Initiating certificate programs at an off-site location